genestack/user-docs/docs-rework/api-libraries/odm-sdk/study/script-parameters-reference.md

 ## Cross-reference mapping parameters

+!!! note "Experimental and frozen"
+    These flags rely on the `/xrefsets/*` cross-reference mapping endpoints, which are experimental and are no longer being developed.
+The flags still work, but the feature is not documented elsewhere in this guide and is not recommended for new work.

 | Flag | Description |
 |------|-------------|
 | `-mpf, --mapping-file` | URL of the mapping file. |